jasonkeene/wat/content/posts/automating-delve.md

 ```

 The first thing the client needs to do is to tell the debugger to continue the
 process.
-This makes sure it isn't suspended.
-We then defer some cleanup
+This makes sure it isn't suspended for longer than is needed durring
-routines to detach the debugger safely from the process when our controller
+this setup phase.
+We then defer some cleanup routines to detach the debugger
-exits.
+safely from the process when our controller exits.

 We now need to find what instruction to instrument.
 We know our function name
 is `doWork`.
 All symbol names in Go binaries are fully qualified so the symbol